burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 }
 ```

-But with using virtual inheritance, for example, diamond-shaped, a common data is created for two inheritance paths from the base class.
+But with using virtual inheritance, for example, diamond-shaped, common data is created for two inheritance paths from the base class.

 ```cpp